Narasimman-V/pagination-x/README.md

 Meaning and use of attributes (Again, the names are self explanatory I hope):

-- **title** Mandatory attribute.
+- **title** Mandatory property.
 This is the name of the header for the column.
-- **dataKey** Mandatory attribute.
+- **dataKey** Mandatory property.
 This is the name of the attribute of the JSON object that has the value for a particular column.
-- **sortKey** Mandatory attribute if sorting is required for a column.
-The attribute by which sorting should happen.
+- **sortKey** Mandatory property if sorting is required for a column.
+The property by which sorting should happen.
-- **width** Optional attribute.
+- **width** Optional property.
 Gives the width for the column.
-- **style** Optional attribute.
+- **style** Optional property.
 Adds CSS style to the column.
-- **searchable** Optional attribute.
+- **searchable** Optional property.
 By default all columns are searchable.
-To turn off searching on a particular column, set this attribute to false.
-In the example above, column 'County' is not searchable since 'searchable' attribute is set to false.
+To turn off searching on a particular column, set this property to false.
+In the example above, column 'County' is not searchable since 'searchable' property is set to false.

 #### 5.2.5 page-size-options ##